dxvid-pts/podcastproject/README.md

 ### Roadmap
 - [ ] IOS redesign and support
 - [ ] desktop and web support
-- [ ] add advanced audio options such astranscript support speed and changing playback
+- [ ] add advanced audio options such as transcript support and changing playback speed